Advice > Consulting

 First...get an interview!

-Of course, to actually get an interview with McKinsey you'll need to apply, and to stand a chance you'll need to make sure your resume is top notch.
+Of course, to actually get an interview with McKinsey you'll need to apply, and to stand a chance you'll need to make sure your resume is top-notch.

-By signing up to our resume service, you can choose from a team of ex-MBB recruiters and interviewers, who will spend an hour going over your CV with you.
+By signing up for our resume service, you can choose from a team of ex-MBB recruiters and interviewers, who will spend an hour going over your CV with you.
 You’ll get feedback on how to immediately improve your resume, including what experience to focus on, how to optimize your phrasing, formatting, etc.

 Check it out, you'll be in good hands!